prosekit/prosekit/CONTRIBUTING.md

 1. Use [Conventional Commits](https://www.conventionalcommits.org/) for PR titles and commit messages.
 2. Run `pnpm run fix` and `pnpm run typecheck`.
 3. Make sure all tests pass.
 4. If publishing changes, run `pnpm run change` to create a changeset.
+Write entries as full sentences.

 ## Community